 You want to assure your patients, your licensing board and, most importantly, yourself that you’re competent.
-FSBPT offers resources and tools to help you:
+FSBPT offers resources to help you:

 Maintaining your competence is critical to your career, the physical therapy profession and the public.
 Here's why:

 The jurisprudence exam may help you fulfill a portion of your licensure renewal or continuing competence/continuing education (CC/CE) requirements.

 Find out if the jurisprudence exam is available in your state.

 Licensees in Florida and Nebraska* may elect to take an FSBPT administered jurisprudence exam for purposes of meeting a portion of their licensure renewal or CC/CE requirements.